 Section 174 Overview

-As part of the Tax Cuts and Jobs Act, taxpayers will no longer have the option of expensing Section 174 costs and will be require to amortize them for tax years beginning after December 31, 2021.
-These costs include not only expenses included in the R&D Credit, but other costs related to research and development as well.
-While there is bipartisan support to delay or eliminate this requirement, it is important to understand the current legislation in order to properly plan for tax year 2022 and going forward.
+As part of the Tax Cuts and Jobs Act, taxpayers no longer had the option of expensing Section 174 costs and were required to amortize them for tax years beginning after December 31, 2021.
+Section 174 costs include not only expenses included in the R&D Credit, but other costs related to research and development as well.
+With the passage of the “Big Beautiful Bill”, taxpayers will once again have the option to fully expense their 174 costs for tax years beginning after December 31, 2024, and going forward.
+Additionally, taxpayers have the option to accelerate the remaining 2022 through 2024 deductions on their 2025 and 2026 returns.
+Certain small taxpayers can also amend their 2022 through 2024 tax returns to claim 100% of the 174 costs for those years.

 Contact Us